-Position Hr/Wk Mo/Yr Job Duties Lab Assistant, Senior 40.00 12.00 Manages the daily flow of the skills and simulation labs.
+Position Hr/Wk Mo/Yr Job Duties Lab Assistant I (Vacant) 20.00 12.00 Manages the daily flow of the skills and simulation labs.
 Ensures that the facilities and equipment are maintained and that infection control processes are followed.
 Responsible for lab safety, set up of supplies, clean up, inventory and ordering of supplies and equipment.
-This is a shared position paid for 50% (20 hours per week) out of the ADN budget using grant funds.
-Nursing Admissions and Records Specialist III 40.00 12.00 Reviews and manages applications for ADN program - 630 this application cycle; oversees all admissions of 120 students per year per BRN requirements, assists with orientation; manages all student and faculty health compliance issues and records; assists the Director with two major regulatory reports on an annual basis.
-Administrative Assistant II 20.00 12.00 Assists with the significant ADN administrative requirements (college and BRN reporting); department meeting management; organizes and processes ADN payroll for approx 85 full-time and associate faculty (PAFs, MPAFs, timesheets, reporting)
+This position is paid out of the ADN budget using CCCCO grant funds.
+Nursing Admissions and Records Specialist III 40.00 12.00 Reviews, screens, and manages admission applications for ADN program (502 this application cycle); oversees all admissions of 120 students per year per BRN requirements, assists with orientation; manages all student and faculty health compliance issues and records; assists the Director with data collection for two major CCCCO and California Board of Registered Nursing regulatory reports on an annual basis.
+Administrative Assistant II 20.00 12.00 Assists with the significant ADN administrative requirements (college and BRN reporting); department meeting management; administers PAFs, collects/organizes/audits timesheets and processes ADN payroll for approx 50 full-time and associate faculty.
+This position is paid out of the ADN budget using CCCCO grant funds.